-William is a sophomore at CU Boulder studying Aerospace Engineering.
+William is a senior at CU Boulder studying Aerospace Engineering.
 William is a military brat and has moved around, but grew up in Anchorage Alaska.
 He is a third generation pilot, and earned his Private Pilot Certificate in June 2016.
 William plans to commission as a 2nd Lieutenant in the Air Force after graduating from CU and create a career as a military aviator.

 Club Leadership Contact Information